Understanding Metabolic Adaptation

 Published:

 Our metabolic rate—the speed at which we burn calories—can decrease if the body senses a need to conserve energy.
-This is known as metabolic adaptation, and while it's a normal part of your physiology, it can make it harder to lose or maintain a healthy weight long term.
+This is known as metabolic adaptation, and while it's a normal part of your physiology, it leads to plateaus and can make it harder to lose or maintain a healthy weight long term.

-So how does this all work, and is there anything you can do about it?
+How does this all work, and is there anything you can do?
 Let's take a closer look.

 What Is Metabolic Adaptation?

-Metabolic adaptation is when your body becomes more efficient at using energy, burning fewer calories in the process.
-It's a built-in physiological safety button your body uses to protect itself from starvation if calories or weight drops too low.
+Metabolic adaptation (sometimes called adaptive thermogenesis) is when your body becomes more efficient at using energy, burning fewer calories in the process.
+It's a built-in physiological safety button your body uses to maintain homeostasis and protect itself from starvation if calorie intake, body mass index (BMI), or weight drops too low.

-Sounds a little dramatic, but when your body is presented with a calorie deficit (eating fewer calories than you burn), it can't tell the difference between a famine and intentionally eating less.
-So, it responds the same way to both threats by slowing your metabolism to burn fewer calories and prioritizing the available energy for essential functions like breathing and thinking.
+Sounds a little dramatic, but when your body is presented with a calorie deficit (eating fewer calories than you burn), it can't tell the difference between a famine and diet-induced weight loss.
+So, it responds the same way to both threats by slowing your metabolism to burn fewer calories and prioritizing the available energy intake for essential functions like breathing and thinking.2

-The truth is that metabolic adaptation can occur even when weight loss is achieved healthily through exercise and a nutritious diet.
-But it's more likely to happen with over-restriction or rapid weight loss, and for some people, metabolic adaptation can mean it takes longer to reach weight loss goals.
+Metabolic adaptation can occur even when weight loss is achieved healthily through exercise and a nutritious diet.
+But it's more likely to happen with severe calorie restriction or rapid body mass loss.
+For some people, metabolic adaptation can mean it takes longer to reach weight loss goals, and it can occur in as little as two weeks, according to some research.3

-For example, a study examining metabolic adaptation levels and weight loss found that participants lost rapidly at first.
+A study from the University of Alabama at Birmingham examining metabolic adaptation levels and weight loss found that participants lost weight rapidly at first.
 But the weight loss significantly slowed after five months and beyond, even though they continued to follow the same diet pattern.
-3

 So does this mean that once you hit a certain weight, you can never lose any more?
 Not necessarily, but it could make it more challenging.